djey47/tdu-cp/resources/system/magic-map/commands.md

 ## Notes

-Magic Map is already provided in JSON format in this repository.
+Magic Map is already provided in JSON format in this repository:

+- **Bnk1.map.json**: reference file (should not be modified)

+- **Bnk1.map.patched.json**: latest mapping information, taking updated files into account.

 ## TDUF-CLI